 Reheat at 300 Fahrenheit for about 5-10 minutes or until warm through the center.
 The texture will be a bit more dense when they defrost, but still completely delicious!

 What is a good egg replacer for brownies?

-There are so many options for egg replacers such as applesauce, flax eggs, yogurt etc. For this recipe, we’ll be using a vegan buttermilk (or real buttermilk) which will help bind everything together.
+There are so many options for egg replacers such as applesauce, flax eggs (which we use in my vegan brownies), yogurt etc. For this recipe, we’ll be using a vegan buttermilk (or real buttermilk) which will help bind everything together.